A woman shops for a vacuum cleaner.

 • Consider the size of your home, number of floors, and floor surfaces.

-• Main things to consider: your schedule, any allergy issues, and if you own pets.
+• The main things to consider are your schedule, any allergy issues, and if you own pets.

-• Upright vacuums are good for large carpeted areas.
+• Upright vacuums are suitable for large, carpeted areas.
 Some work on hardwood floors.

-• Handheld and stick vacuums are good for small areas and messes.
-They’re usually cordless.
+• Handheld and stick vacuums are ideal for small areas and messes.
+They are usually cordless.

 • Canister vacuums are best for hard surfaces and smaller carpeted areas, such as cars or stairs.

-• Commercial and garage vacuums are great for large messes, both wet and dry.
+• Commercial and garage vacuums are excellent for large wet and dry messes.

-• Decide if you like bagged or bagless vacuums.
-Bagged vacuums are cleaner but more expensive.
-Bagless vacuums are messier but less expensive.
+• Bagless vacuums are messier but less expensive.

 Leave a Reply